procount/noobsconfig/README.md

 ##Introduction##
 This repository contains files to customise the installation of a standard NOOBS distro installation on a Raspberry Pi.

-After NOOBS installs the standard boot and root images to the SD card, this modification allows a custom set of files to be copied, decompressed and extracted onto each partition of the distro/flavour being installed.
+After NOOBS installs the standard boot and root images to the SD card, this modification allows a custom set of files to be copied, decompressed and extracted onto each partition of the distro being installed.

+Please note: this will only work with the standard version of NOOBS and not with NOOBS-lite.
+It will not work with raw image files like RISC_OS.

 A quick description of how to use this is followed by a more detailed description below.

 ##Quick Start##
 1. Unzip/copy the standard NOOBS files to a blank SD card.
-2. Unzip/copy the noobsconfig.zip over the top of the noobs files.<br>
+2. Unzip/copy the noobsconfig.zip over the top of the noobs files.
+(This will overwrite the partition_setup.sh files for each of the os distros).
 Your NOOBS SD card is now modified to support customisations!
 3. Put any customisation files in the /os/distro folders.
 4. Insert your SD card in the RPi and install the desired OS as usual

 ###Customisation Files###

+First, a brief explanantion about `flavours`.
+For each distro NOOBS allows different `flavours`, which allow the same distro to be installed, but with slightly different customised options that are applied on first boot.
+Currently this feature is only used on Raspbian to allow booting into the desktop or straight to scratch, but it could be applied to any distro.
+In this documentation I use `flavour` to represent the "os name or flavour name".
+Typically a flavour name is the os name appended with a dash and the flavour.
+See `flavours.json` if it exists for your distro.

 Three types of customisation files can be used.
 They must all have the same base filename of `(flavour)_(partitionName)` and differ in the three extensions that may be used:
 * `(flavour)_(partitionName).tar`
 * `(flavour)_(partitionName).tar.xz`
 * `(flavour)_(partitionName).txt`

-The above files can be used individually or in combination.
+(Any spaces in the flavour or partitionName should be replaced by underscores) The above files can be used individually or in combination.
 If more than one is found they are processed in the above order.
 They should be placed in the os/(distro) folder.
 The .tar file will be un-tarred to the root of the appropriate partition.
 The .xz file is assumed to be a compressed tar file and is treated in the same way after decompression.